The-ivyleague-sloth/insulter_node/README.md

  the bytes to send via uart are bytes sending the hashmap values to convert the strings to an int EH -> 232

+#High Level overview
+upon bootup the insulter object reads in the dictionary file to create the enunciations of words the sentences.txt file is read in and these are the sentences the insulter can speak when a message is received.

 to run the user must have I/O privileges. one can access the I/O with this command sudo usermod -a -G dialout $USER